-But outside these sacred zones, the country has opened up in remarkable ways.
-Since 2019, the introduction of a tourist visa has made visiting Saudi Arabia possible for millions of global tourists, including Christians, Hindus, and travelers of all faiths.
+But beyond these zones, the country has opened up in remarkable ways.
+Since 2019, the introduction of a tourist visa has made visiting Saudi Arabia possible for travelers of all faiths.
+The kingdom now offers some of the most fascinating things to do in Saudi Arabia — from exploring desert landscapes to discovering UNESCO sites like Al-Balad in Jeddah and At-Turaif in Diriyah.

-Let’s explore the top 10 destinations where non-Muslims are free to visit, along with detailed travel tips, cultural context, and pros and cons.
+Let’s explore the top 10 destinations non-Muslims can visit in Saudi Arabia, complete with travel tips, cultural insights, and essential do’s and don’ts.

 Top 10 Places That Non-Muslims Can Visit in Saudi Arabia